capcom6/android-sms-gateway-ts/README.md

 # Android SMS Gateway JS/TS API Client

-This is a PHP client library for interfacing with the [Android SMS Gateway API](https://sms.capcom.me).
+This is a JavaScript/TypeScript client library for interfacing with the [Android SMS Gateway API](https://sms.capcom.me).

 ## Features